-Figure 2-1 Spiral Scan Pattern is the baseline Constant Velocity Archimedes spiral scan approach and is the minimal amount of time necessary for a scan.
+Error!
+Reference source not found. is the baseline constant velocity Archimedes spiral scan approach and is the minimal amount of time necessary for a scan.
 The spiral scan approach may vary between OCT implementations, but different scan approaches can increase scan time.